 Core competencies for early care and education and school-age professionals

-In 2009, the Washington Legislature asked DEL and the Professional Development Consortium to develop core competencies for early learning professionals.
+In 2009, the Washington Legislature asked DEL to develop core competencies for early learning professionals.
 At the same time, School’s Out Washington developed companion core competencies for school-age professionals.

 The core competencies: